Hexagram 18:

 character, virtue, merit, spirit, ability

 The wind blows low on the mountain: the image of Decay.
-Thus the superior man stirs up public opinion and strengthens the spirit.
-The tech lead doesn't just fix the code—she documents the anti-patterns, conducts the lunch-and-learn, changes the culture that produced the mess.
+Thus the superior man stirs up the people and strengthens the spirit.

 Historical Context